Kunlong1994/lab3/Lab-01.md

 ## In The Report
-Include your responses to the bold questions on your own fork of the lab activities.
+Include your responses to the bold questions on your own fork of [this lab report template](https://github.com/FAR-Lab/IDD-Fa18-Lab1).
 Include snippets of code that explain what you did.
 Deliverables are due next Tuesday.
 Post your lab reports as README.md pages on your GitHub, and post a link to that on your main class hub page.

 ## Part A. Set Up a Breadboard